andresromerouy/UMDataWeek-2023/Example 1 - Direct marketing of term deposits - Part 1.md

 The data for this example come from the previous phone campaign of the bank, which involved a total of 45,211 contacts.
 During that campaign, an attractive long-term deposit application, with good interest rates, was offered.
 The contacts led to 5,289 subscriptions, a 11.7% **conversion rate**.

 The data set combines demographic data with data about the interaction of the client and the bank.
-The variables are:
+The original variables have been transformed into **dummy variables** (1/0) so they can be directly entered in an equation:

 * Age in years (`age`).

 * Type of job (`job`).
-The values are 'admin', 'unknown', 'unemployed', 'management, 'housemaid', 'student', 'retired', 'self-employed', 'entrepreneur', 'technician' and 'services'.
+The values are 'admin', 'blue-collar', 'entrepreneur', 'housemaid', 'management', 'retired', 'self-employed', 'student', 'technician', 'unknown' and 'unemployed'.
+Converted to twelve dummies.

 * Marital status (`marital`).
 The values are 'married', 'divorced' and 'single'.
+Converted to three dummies.

 * Education level (`education`).
 The values are 'unknown', 'secondary', 'primary' and 'tertiary'.
+Converted to four dummies.

 * Has credit in default (`default`)?
 The values are 'yes' and 'no'.
+Converted to a dummy (1 for 'yes' and 0 for 'no').

 * Average yearly balance in euros (`balance`).

 * Has housing loan? (`housing`).
 The values are 'yes' and 'no'.
+Converted to a dummy (1 for 'yes' and 0 for 'no').

 * Has personal loan? (`loan`).
 The values are 'yes' and 'no'.
+Converted to a dummy (1 for 'yes' and 0 for 'no').

 * Usual communication channel (`contact`).
 The values are 'unknown', 'telephone' and 'cellular'.
+Converted to three dummies.

 * Duration of last contact before the campaign in seconds (`duration`).

 * Number of days passed by after the client was last contacted from a previous campaign (`pdays`).
-The entry is -1 when the client has not been not previously contacted.
+The entry is -1 when the client has not been previously contacted.

 * Number of contacts performed before this campaign and for this client (`previous`).

 * Outcome of the previous marketing campaign (`poutcome`).
 The values are 'unknown', 'other', 'failure' and 'success'.
+Converted to four dummies.

 * Has the client subscribed a term deposit (`deposit`)?
 The values are 'yes' and 'no'.